nicksolomon/net_viz/chapter1.md

 *** =instructions
 - Use the patient ID number (`PN`) column and the putative source of infection (`IFTO`) column to make an `igraph` object where the vertices are patients and the edges show who infected who.
+Make sure to put these to columns in the right order!

 - Plot this graph using `ggraph` with straight edges and points for nodes.

 *** =hint
-Read the docs
+Make sure that the edgelist is converted to a matrix, and that you're using the `geom_edge_link()` and `geom_node_point()` functions.
 *** =pre_exercise_code
 ```{r}
 # to prevent issue w/ surveillance pkg